earthcube/earthcube_utilities/summarize/v2_proposal.md

 # Proposal for v2 summary

 ## v1
+this is what summary version on has implemented.
+The first three steps duplicate what nabu does,

 * get_repo: read s3 stored triples from gleaner, write files
 * fnq: start stop fuseki, and create a temporary namespace
 * rdf2nq: convert triples to quads write to a local (fuseki) graph namespace